 Pick a single topic

 Search engines, and readers with limited attention spans (that’s all of us in today’s society), like a focus blog that will link to other blogs for more information.
 The blog topic maybe a niche subject that is too limited in scope to get it’s own menu link, but as a blog post, it gets it own page.
-When a rare person searches for that topic, the search engine would prefer to direct them to a page that only focuses on the subject, rather than a page that includes that subject with a bunch of other topics.
+When a person generates that rare search for your niche topic, the search engine would prefer to direct them to a page that only focuses on the subject, rather than a page that includes that subject with a bunch of other topics.

 Keep it simple

 Remember that a single blog post does not have to resonate with every reader.
 But with the right topic, clear ideas and short sentences, you will move a number of people closer to making a connection with you.
 Most people when reading a blog, are looking for easy understanding, so write for high school students, not grad school graduates.